-Milan is a shy city in that it doesn’t come right out and reveal itself the minute you meet, but put in a little effort and it’s apparent it’s one of the most interesting cities in Italy at this moment.
+Milan is like a well-tailored suit: understated at first but striking at a second glance.
+True, the city doesn’t come right out and reveal itself the minute you meet, but, put in a little time, and it's clear that it's one of the most interesting cities in Italy right now.
+Hence the reason we love to travel to Milan on the regular.

 Before You Go

-Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so you can stay in the center of town without feeling overwhelmed.
-Here are a few choice spots:
+Milan is not nearly as touristy as the other major Italian cities — Florence, Rome, and Venice — so the question of where to stay isn't as hard.
+That's to say you can stay in the center of town without feeling overwhelmed by crowds (even in the height of tourist season).
+Here are a few choice hotels that we think are the best places to stay in Milan:

 Total Splurge: Bulgari Hotel

-Situated between the famous La Scala theater and the high-end shopping district known as the Quadrliatero della Moda, this hotel is in one of our favorite neighborhoods in Milan.
+Situated between the famous La Scala theater and the high-end shopping district known as the Quadrliatero della Moda, this 5-star luxury hotel is in one of our favorite neighborhoods in Milan.
 The only problem?
-It's so gorgeous (especially the terrace) that you might have to force yourself to go outside!
+It's so gorgeous (especially the garden terrace) that you'll have to force yourself to go outside!

 In The Mix: Room Mate Giulia

-This Spanish boutique hotel chain is one we turn to time and again when we’re traveling in Europe but their Milan property is my favorites.
-With a mod-meets-neon décor and a can’t-be-beat location steps from the Duomo, it’s worth every euro.
+This Spanish boutique hotel chain is one we turn to time and again when we’re traveling through Europe but their 4-star Milan property is one of our favorites.
+With fabulous service, a delicious breakfast, mod-meets-neon décor, and a can’t-be-beat location steps from the Duomo, it’s worth every euro.

 Chic Design: Hotel Viu

-In the past few years the Porta Volta neighborhood — just steps from fashionable Brera, a stone’s throw from the noteworthy Cimitero Monumentale, and near modern Isola — has been modernized and green-ified thanks largely to the Feltrinelli Porta Volta project and is one of the best places outside the history city center to stay.
-Just a 15 minute walk from the Duomo, the Hotel Viu is a modern boutique hotel with all sorts of perks from a pool to a spa to great food and even a rooftop with a 360° view of the city.
+In the past few years the Porta Volta neighborhood — just steps from fashionable Brera quarter, a stone’s throw from the noteworthy Cimitero Monumentale, and nearby modern Isola neighborhood — has been modernized and green-ified thanks largely to the Feltrinelli Porta Volta project and is one of the best places outside the history city center to stay.
+Just a 15-minute walk from the Duomo, the 4-star Hotel Viu is a modern boutique hotel with all sorts of perks from a pool to a spa to great food and even a rooftop with a 360° view of the city.

-For something a bit smaller — as in just 18 rooms — and smackdab in the city center, check out the Palazzo Segreti.
-This affordable boutique hotel is minimal in its offerings but has tasteful décor and great service.
+For something a bit smaller — as in just 30 rooms — and smackdab in the city center, check out the just-opened Hotel Milano Castello.
+This affordable 3-star boutique hotel is minimal in its offerings but has tasteful décor, great service, and a cannot-be-beat location between the stylish Brera neighborhood and the Parco Sempioine.

 - Risotto alla Milanese: Made with saffron, butter, rice, and lots of stirring, this dish is simple yet so indulgent.

-- Negroni Sbagliato: Happy hour is practically a sport in Milan and our drink of choice is this twist on the Negroni.
+- Negroni Sbagliato: Happy hour is practically a sport in Milan and our drink of choice is this twist on the Negroni where Prosecoo replaces gin.

 Once You're There